 Ian: hammer and compass and the wheat sheaf.

-Ian: And what’s happening with your role at this point because you were supposed to be signed up to 91 weren’t you.
+Ian: And what's happening with your role at this point because you were supposed to be signed up to 91 were not you.

 Steffen: Yes my personal plan had been certainly from the very beginning because there was all still GDR.
 I had been like I said offered these three things that turned out to be true and also part of that was that I was able to sign up for my studies already in 88.
 So I basically had the registration for starting in 1991 at the university in Chemnitz in my hometown.
 For me the question was really should I just exit which was possible then.
 Everybody who had more than 18 months in whatever role were basically free to leave.
 For many personal reasons it sounded interesting to me to continue there and also I frankly I just enjoyed that job right.
 I mean I had a couple of friends there later on I even had a flat in Leipzig.
 Well I just lived like a regular person and it was more like an office job you enter the barracks in the morning.
 You do your thing and like at five or six you go home and have some more fun so the job itself was fun.
 I had friends there so there was no real pressure for me to actually having to leave and job wise it was actually still the same.
 We still had the same phone system and even when it started that you could see some Bundeswehr trucks or cars.
 Like visiting obviously planning how to hand over things to to Bundeswehr even then I thought.
 This is something that may be interesting until the end of my three years.